AmpersandTarski/documentation/the-language-ampersand/relations.md

 ## MEANING

 A meaning is optional and is characterized by the reserved word `MEANING`.
 It specifies the meaning of a relation in natural language.
-It is is meant to say in natural language what it means for a pair to be in the relation.
-The meaning is used to generate documentation with and is printed in the functional specification.
+It is meant to say in natural language what it means for a pair to be in the relation.
+The meaning is used to generate documentation and is printed in the functional specification.
 A `<meaning>` has the following form:

 ```text
 MEANING <language>? <markup>? <text>